yearn/yearn-devdocs/docs/v2/smart-contracts/BaseStrategy.md

 @notice
  Transfers all `want` from this Strategy to `_newStrategy`.

- This may only be called by governance or the Vault.
+ This may only be called by the Vault.
 @dev
 The new Strategy's Vault must be the same as this Strategy's Vault.
+ The migration process should be carefully performed to make sure all the assets are migrated to the new address, which should have never interacted with the vault before.

 #### Parameters: